When is probate required?

 • Yorkshire Building Society - £30,000

 Probate is required after around 50% of deaths in the UK and can be needed whether there is a will or not.
-Here are two things you can do to try and find out if you need probate:
+Here are two things that indicate whether probate is required.

 In some cases, banks and other organisations have been known to release up to £50,000 without seeing a grant.
-So if you think the estate value is fairly small, check with the specific companies to see what their probate threshold is.
+So if the estate value is fairly small, we recommend checking with the individual companies to find out their probate threshold.

 3. Get a free probate consultation

-If you need help working out whether you need to apply for probate, you can speak to one of our probate specialists for free by calling 020 3695 2090.
-We’ll talk through your situation for a few minutes and offer guidance on the estate you’re dealing with.
+If you need help working out whether you need to apply for probate, speak to one of our probate specialists for free by calling 0203 695 2090.
+We’ll talk through your situation and offer guidance on the estate you’re dealing with.

 Do I need probate if there's a will?